 - Test using a screwdriver to see if the water is sufficient.
 If the inserted end is muddy then reduce the water level.
 If it’s dry, add more water.

-- Don’t forget to adjust your timer, if you’re using one.
+- Don’t forget to adjust your timer.
 If heavy rainfall occurs then switch off the drip hose and use it when the soil turns dry again.

 Why Is a Drip Hose Important?